2023 United Airlines NYC Half: NYPD, FDNY to compete for commissioner's cup

-NEW YORK (WABC) -- A kickoff event was held Thursday morning in Times Square for the 2023 United Airlines NYC Half.
+NEW YORK (WABC) -- The 2023 United Airlines NYC Half Marathon will take place this Sunday.

+The 13.1-mile race starts in Brooklyn at Prospect Park and makes its way up to Central Park in Manhattan.

 "One of the coolest elements of this year is going to be a historic commissioner's cup with two of our official honoring captains, Commissioner Kavanaugh and Commissioner Sewell who will act as honorary captains for this year's event," New York Road Runners Race Director Ted Metellus said.